cronvel/terminal-kit/documentation.md

 * eraseLineAfter(): erase current line after the cursor
 * eraseLineBefore(): erase current line before the cursor
 * eraseLine(): erase current line
-* alternateScreenBuffer(boolean): this set/unset the alternate screen buffer, many terminal do not support it or inhibit it
+* alternateScreenBuffer(): this set/unset the alternate screen buffer, many terminal do not support it or inhibit it

 ## Input/Output